Senate passes $1.7 trillion bill to fund gov't, aid Ukraine

 Lawmakers were in disagreement over which amendments were to be voted upon to lock in a final vote on an expedited basis.
 The impasses had the potential to prevent passage of the bill before the midnight Friday deadline.
 But negotiations overnight led to a breakthrough and senators gathered early Thursday morning to work through more than a dozen amendments before getting to a final vote.

+The House won’t be able to take up the bill until Friday morning, and while it is expected to pass, House Majority Leader Steny Hoyer, D-Md., said the chamber will also approve a stopgap spending resolution to ensure government services continue without interruption before the bill is signed into law.

-The spending bill is supported by Schumer and Senate Republican leader Mitch McConnell, though for different reasons.
+The spending bill was supported by Schumer and Senate Republican leader Mitch McConnell, though for different reasons.

 “The world’s greatest military will get the funding increase that it needs, outpacing inflation,” McConnell said.
 “Meanwhile, non-defense, non-veterans spending will come in below the rate of inflation, for a real-dollar cut.”